 Let’s start with what brand storytelling is not: Endless chit chat about your products or long listings of features and what you can do with them.
 Also, most of the time storytelling is not one-time content like a single blog post, a disconnected story about your business or a single about page.

-Brand storytelling is all about the picture you want your brand to present to the outside and ALL the stories that help you paint that picture.
-That includes the background story why your company exists, stories about your team and why they love working with your company and working for your customers.
+That includes the background story of why your company exists, stories about your team and why they love working with your company and working for your customers.
 It should also include stories about some of your customers working with your products and how they found success through it or solve common problems with it – and the experiences they make while using your products.

 Brand storytelling is a more subtle way of marketing; it relates to the benefits of getting into a relationship with your brand rather than focusing too much on putting the product into the center of the stories.

 Hey, before you read on - we have in various FREE in-depth guides on similar topics that you can download.
 For this post, check out:FREE workbook: CREATE AWESOME BLOG POSTS

 Most of the time we all are telling stories anyway.
 Only when it comes to marketing, we think too much about creating the perfect product descriptions and the witty slogans about our products when we should much more focus on the customer or experience and solution side of things.